-If you're starting an early years or playwork business and can show there is a need and demand for your service, we may be able to give you a grant towards the costs in your first year.
+If you're starting an early years business and can show there is a need and demand for your service, we may be able to give you a small grant towards the costs in your first year.

 What's the grant for?

-The grant is to help you start up a new early years or playwork business in Surrey.
-Early years businesses include day nurseries, playgroups and pre-schools.
-Playwork businesses include breakfast clubs, after school clubs and holiday playschemes.
+The grant is to help you start up a new early years business in Surrey.
+Early years businesses include day nurseries, playgroups and pre schools.

 You can use the money to help with the cost of setting up, staffing and running costs in your first year.
 But you can't use the grant to buy or make improvements to buildings or outside play areas.